Kwazinator/DiscordBot/Mainfiles/README.md

 #####################Discord Bot###########################

-here is the main brains of the repositoooooooooooooooooory.
+here is the main brains of the repository.

 any main push or commits will execute the script again.